The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 Bearer

-Comma-separated list containing an alternative single or multiple schemes, for example, DPoP.
+Comma-separated list containing alternative single or multiple schemes, such as DPoP.

 smallrye.jwt.token.kid